We all know technological advancements have drastically changed human lives,

 (i am bad at remembering names)

-• The dependency on GPS navigation systems reduces the brain density matter in the hippocampus, causing diseases like depression and dementia. reference
+- The dependency on GPS navigation systems reduces the brain density matter in the hippocampus, causing diseases like depression and dementia. reference

-Short term memory is destroyed by short videos,
+Everyone at some point in their lives everyone realises that short term memory is destroyed by short videos,

 There has been surveys which shows that if you watch a full movie or read a book, you will be able to narrate the story even after few days.
 But if you watch 100s of short videos (10–20 sec videos), you are not be able to recollect even 5 of them right after you put down your mobile.
 These short videos are like junk food for brain, it does not allow or give enough time for your brain to settle down and process.
 Brain keep switching between different videos which are of different theme, different genre, different types.